NGSolve/ngsPETSc/paper/paper.md

 3 (1333762)           |3  (8.21e-07) |4 (3.84e-06) |6 (7.05e-06) |

 Table 2: In this table we report the number of iterations required to solve the Oseen problem with different Reynolds numbers and different number of refinement levels, in parentheses we report the number of degrees of freedom (DoFs) on the finest level and the relative residuals.
+A use case of PETSc nonlinear solvers for the simulation of a hypetelastic beam is shown in Figure 1.
+A use case of high-order mesh in Firedrake for the simulation of a flow past a cylinder is shown in Figure 2.
+While a use case of adaptive mesh refinement for the simulation of a Poisson problem on a Pacman domain is shown in Figure 3.

 ![An hyperelastic beam deformed by keeping one end fixed and applying a twist at the other end.
 The coloring corresponds to the deviatoric von Mises stress experienced by the beam.
 The beam is discretised with P3 finite elements and the non-linear problem is solved using SNES.
 The full example, with more details, can be found in the [ngsPETSc documentation](https://ngspetsc.readthedocs.io/en/latest/PETScSNES/hyperelasticity.py.html).](figures/hyperelastic.png)